solislemuslab/CMiNetShinyAPP/README.md

 ## CMiNet Shiny App
 The CMiNet Shiny App simplifies the process of constructing, visualizing, and analyzing microbiome networks.
 It includes the following features:
-- CMiNet: Construct consensus networks, select algorithms, and download results.
+- CMiNet: Construct a weighted network, select algorithms, and download results.
 - Visualization: This visualization compares network structures based on four different thresholds.
 Below each network depicts the number of nodes with degree > 0 (NN Deg >0), the number of edges (N Edges), and the maximum degree value in the network (Max-Deg).
 - Final Network: Explore the final network based on user-defined thresholds.
 - About: Access detailed information about running and interpreting CMiNet results.